 - The Sig Eps started as the Key Fraternity at KWC in 1926.
 The local went national in April of 1959, thus establishing the Kentucky Gamma Chapter of Sigma Phi Epsilon.

-- This organization helps our Admissions program show prospective students the KWC campus, answer any questions regarding college life, residential life, classes, etc.
+- This organization helps the Office of Admissions introduce prospective students to Wesleyan, answer any questions regarding college life, residential life, classes, etc.

-- An instrumental music program including pep, marching and jazz bands.
+- An instrumental music program including wind ensemble, pep and jazz bands.
 The band is open to all interested student musicians.

 - The Panogram is the official KWC student newspaper and is a source of information for students and faculty for social and academic events, local and regional news and many interesting feature articles.
 All students are invited to apply for a position with the Panogram.